Generation (TV series): Release

-The series premiered on March 11, 2021 with the first 3 episodes available immediately.
+The series premiered on March 11, 2021, with the first 3 episodes available immediately.
 The season was divided into two 8-episode parts, with the first part ending on April 1, and the second one premiering on June 17 the same year.

 On August 17, 2022, it was announced that HBO Max would be removing several series, including Generation.

-The series became available on Tubi on February 1, 2023.
+The series was added to Tubi on February 1, 2023.

 Reception

 Reviewing the series for Rolling Stone, Alan Sepinwall gave a rating of 3/5 and said, "Generation arrives at a moment when TV has no shortage of shows about, as Megan sarcastically describes it, 'this secret life of teenagers' hoo-hah.'
 It's lighter than some of its peers, but still self-conscious...
 Still, there's promise here."
 Saloni Gajjar of The A.V.
-Club gave the series a B- and wrote, "once these teens start interacting with one another in a much more grounded manner, Genera+ion's strengths emerge, as it dives meaningfully into serious issues meaningfully without getting too dark."
+Club gave the series a B− and wrote, "once these teens start interacting with one another in a much more grounded manner, Genera+ion's strengths emerge, as it dives meaningfully into serious issues meaningfully without getting too dark."

-On Rotten Tomatoes, the series holds an approval rating of 74% based on 27 critic reviews, with an average rating of 6/10.
+On Rotten Tomatoes, the series holds an approval rating of 75% based on 28 critic reviews, with an average rating of 6/10.
 The website's critics consensus reads, "Genera+ion's salacious flourishes can feel more try-hard than authentic, but this inclusive portrayal of Gen Z shines when it identifies the universal pains of being a teenager."
 Metacritic gave the series a weighted average score of 60 out of 100 based on 12 critics, indicating "mixed or average reviews".